 We landed at Sumburgh which is the far north airport with an ILS and Avgas.
 The helpful controllers always wanted to what our intentions are.

-I decided to land from the north which was a bit more tricky than from the south: We had to overfly a small hill, then a small lake before landing.
+I decided to land from the north which was a bit trickier than from the South: We had to overfly a small hill, then a small lake before landing.
 At the end of the downhill runway was the sea.

-Mrs. Arthur MBE received us for a cup of tea.
-But in the meantime we became friends … and were invited to visit the island from the boat.
+Alice Arthur, MBE, received us for a cup of tea.
+But in the meantime, we became friends … and were invited to visit the island from the boat.

-The lighthouse is a markpoint for taking off to the South.
+The lighthouse is a landmark for taking off to the South.

 We walked around on the islands.

-The salmon farm belongs to the commuity which consisted of 70 persons, declining.
+The salmon farm belongs to the community which consisted of 70 persons, declining.